gvwilson/thirdbit/src/fiction/iffy/index.md

 her voice that of the bewildered little girl she had once been.

 Aunt Naggie hugged her.
-"I'm not gonna let 'em take you," she whispered fiercely in Iffy's ear.
+"I'm not gonna let 'em,"
+she whispered fiercely in Iffy's ear.
 "I'm not, I'm not, I'm not."